Heart - Instructions for Authors

 Article types and word counts

 - Results - give numerical data rather than vague statements that drug x produced a better response than drug y.
 Favour confidence intervals over p values, and give the numerical data on which any p value is based.
+Include absolute as well as relative risk numerical data.

 - Conclusions - do not make any claims that are not supported by data in the paper.